Hüseyin Altıntaş

-Hüseyin Altıntaş (born 11 September 1994) is a Turkish professional footballer who plays as a goalkeeper for Balıkesirspor.
+Hüseyin Altıntaş (born 11 September 1994) is a Turkish professional footballer who plays as a goalkeeper for TFF 2.
+Lig club Karaman FK.

 Club career

 Altıntaş is a youth product of the academies of Sarayköy 1926 and Denizlispor.
 He signed his first professional contract with Denizlospor in 2012, and went on successive loans with Belediye Bingölspor and Sarayköy.
 A long-term reserve goalkeeper for Denizlispor, Altıntaş made his professional debut with the team in a 2-0 Turkish Cup win over Trabzonspor on 23 January 2020.